BornToBeRoot/NETworkManager/docs/Documentation/01_Application/02_NetworkInterface.md

 ![NetworkInterface_Information](02_NetworkInterface_Information.png)

 ## Bandwidth
-The bandwith of the selected network adapter is monitored as long as the tool **Network Interface** is selected.
-If you switch to another tool, the monitoring is paused and will be reset once you switch back again.
+The bandwidth of the selected network adapter is monitored as long as the **Network Interface** tool is selected.
+If you switch to another tool, monitoring is paused and resets and resumes when you switch again.

 You can see the current download and upload speed in Bit/s (B/s).
 Depending on the bandwith you are using its automatically adjusting to KBit/s (KB/s), MBit/s (MB/s) or GBit/s (GB/s).
 It also displays since when the bandwidth is measured and how much has been downloaded and uploaded since then.